linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ```

 - **Explanation**:
-  - This script checks if the email exists in the database and whether it has been verified.
-If the email is not verified, it updates the record to mark it as verified.
+  - The script checks the database for the email and its verification status.
+If the email is found and not verified, it updates the record and displays a success message.
+If already verified, it displays an appropriate message.

 ---

-### **4. SSH Configuration with Forced Command for Email Verification**
+### **4. SSH Configuration**

-To ensure users are forced to verify their email before accessing the server, the SSH configuration will use `ForceCommand` to run the `validate_email.sh` script upon login.
+To ensure users are forced to verify their email before accessing the server, configure the SSH settings to use a `ForceCommand` that runs the email validation script.

-#### SSH Configuration (`/etc/ssh/sshd_config`):
+#### Modify SSH Configuration (`/etc/ssh/sshd_config`):

 ```bash
 # ForceCommand to run email validation after login